The Student Visa

 To make the initial short-stay application, students must visit the closest Belgian embassy or consulate to their home and introduce their application in line with the rules in force.

 On top of the application fees, prospective students must provide the following:

 - a valid passport (for a 15-months duration at least)

 - two copies of a properly completed, signed, and dated visa application form

-- two recent photos (identity card format) that are signed on the reverse side
+- two recent photos (I.D. card format) signed on the back side

-- a certificate of good conduct (for students aged 21 or over) or a police record check
+- a certificate of good conduct (for students aged 18 or over) or copy of their criminal record

 - a recent medical certificate (using a standard form)

-Further information is available from www.diplobel.us in the case of students from the USA.
+Further information is available from USA diplomatie in the case of students from the USA.